E. P. Sanders: Thought and writings

 Sanders' next major book was Jesus and Judaism, published in 1985.
-In this work, he argued that Jesus began as a follower of John the Baptist and was a prophet of the restoration of Israel.
+In the book, he argued that Jesus began as a follower of John the Baptist and was a prophet of the restoration of Israel.
 Sanders saw Jesus as creating a Jewish eschatological movement through his appointment of the Twelve Apostles and his preaching and actions.
 After his execution (the trigger for which was Jesus overthrowing the tables in the temple court of Herod's Temple, thereby antagonizing the political authorities), his followers continued the movement, expecting his return to restore Israel.
 One consequence of this return would be gentiles worshiping the God of Israel.
 Sanders could find no substantial points of opposition between Jesus and the Pharisees, and he viewed Jesus as abiding by Jewish law and the disciples as continuing to keep it (cf. e.g., Acts 3:1; 21:23–26, for their worship in the Temple in Jerusalem).
 Sanders also argued that Jesus's sayings did not entirely determine Early Christian behavior and attitudes, as is shown by Paul's discussion of divorce (1 Cor.
 7:10–16), where the latter quotes Jesus's sayings and then gives his own independent ruling.
 In one interview, Sanders stated that Paul felt that "he was the model to his churches."

 Judaism: Practice and Belief was published in 1992 and tested Sanders' thesis in the light of concrete Jewish practices.
-Sanders argued that there was a "Common Judaism", that is, beliefs and practices common to all Jews, regardless of which religious party they belonged to.
-After the reign of Salome Alexandra, the Pharisees were a small but highly respected party that wielded varying influence within Judaism.
-The main source of power, however, lay with the rulers, especially the aristocratic priesthood, the Sadducees.
+Sanders argued that there was a "Common Judaism"—that is, beliefs and practices common to all Jews—regardless of which religious party they belonged to.
+After the reign of Salome Alexandra, the Pharisees were a small but highly respected party that wielded varying influence within Second Temple Judaism.
+The main source of power, however, lay with the rulers, especially the hereditary priesthood, the Sadducees.
 Sanders argued that the evidence indicates that the Pharisees did not dictate policy to any of these groups or individuals.

 In general, Sanders stressed the importance of historical context for a proper understanding of first-century religion.
 He attempted to approach Judaism on its own terms, not in the context of the sixteenth-century Protestant–Catholic debates, in order to redefine views of Judaism, Paul, and Christianity as a whole.
 As Sanders said, he read Paul in his context: "Palestine in the first century and especially first-century Judaism."
 In this spirit, one of Sanders' articles is titled "Jesus in Historical Context".
-In a 2000 encyclopedia entry on Jesus, whom Sanders called an 'eschatological prophet', the subject avoids the word 'angel' although mention is made of the two men 'in dazzling clothes' at the empty tomb.
+In a 2000 encyclopedia entry about Jesus, whom Sanders described as an "eschatological prophet", the subject avoids using the word "angel" but references two men "in dazzling clothes" at the empty tomb.